-TXXXX" shown in the above messages are numbers that vary depending on different models.
+🦵 "XXXX" shown in the above messages are numbers that vary depending on different models.

-Replacing the lamp
+Replacing the lamp (FOR SERVICE PERSONNEL ONLY)

-- $\wedge \cdot$ Hg Lamp contains mercury.
+- Hg Lamp contains mercury.
 Manage in accordance with local disposal laws.
 See www.lamprecycle.org. - If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenO projector lamp for lamp replacement. - Ι. Turn the power off and disconnect the projector from the power outlet.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - Ensure good ventilation when handling broken lamps.
+We recommend that you use respirators, safety glasses, goggles or face shield and wear protective clothing such as gloves. - 1.
+Turn the power off and disconnect the projector from the power outlet.
 If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
 Loosen the screw on the lamp cover.

 - 3. Remove the lamp cover by (a) sliding the cover toward the side of the projector and (b) lifting it off. - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
-The sharp edges inside the projector may cause injuries. - 4.
-Loosen the screws that secure the lamp.

-- 5. Lift the handle so that it stands up.
-Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+The sharp edges inside the projector may cause injuries. - 4 Loosen the screws that secure the lamp. - 5.
+Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it. or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 6.
-Insert the new lamp into the lamp compartment and make sure it fits in the projector.

-- 7. Tighten the screws that secure the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screws. - 8.
-Ensure the handle is fully laid flat and locked in place. - Replace the lamp cover by sliding it into place.
+Insert the new lamp into the lamp compartment and make sure it fits in the projector. - 7.
+Tighten the screws that secure the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screws. - 8.
+Ensure the handle is fully laid flat and locked in place.

+9. Replace the lamp cover by sliding it into place.

-- Tighten the screw that secures the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw.
+- 10. Tighten the screw that secures the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw.

-11. Restart the projector.

-Do not turn the power on with the lamp cover removed.
+- Restart the projector. - No not turn the power on with the lamp cover removed.